 Could Salt Be Slowing Your Weight Loss?

-We know too much salt may not be good for our hearts, but did you know it could affect your weight too?
+Salt is linked to fluid retention and bloating but did you know it could affect your weight too?

 When we eat salty foods that can lead us to drink more water, and possibly increase fluid retention and blood pressure, but can salt also lead us to eat more, as well?